Skip to Content

 How to Make a Splint

-Create a simple splint out of two pieces of wood on either side of the injured arm or leg to immobilize it.
-Wrap the two pieces of wood tightly with paracord to finish the splint.
+1. Create a simple splint out of two pieces of wood on either side of the injured arm or leg to immobilize it.

-How to Make Stitches
+How to Stop Bleeding

-Trail stitches are sometimes necessary if you’re cut to such an extent that pressure and a bandage simply will not suffice.
+When administering first aid in the wilderness, “trail stitches” are sometimes necessary if you’re cut to such an extent that pressure and a bandage simply will not suffice.

 Always be careful about how tight you tie a tourniquet and how long it is left on.